vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 Our data engineering framework empowers data teams to manage job dependencies with control, leading to more reliable and efficient data processing workflows.

-Although having all these pros, the user should have in mind the cons of the Meta Jobs as well.
-The limitation that have to be considered is that there is a limit on the number of concurrent running jobs in a single DAG.
-If this limit is exceeded, the upcoming jobs would be delayed for a while until there is an empty spot for them.

 ## Requirements and goals
 <!--
 It tells **what** is it trying to achieve?